kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 through a Getter for Node objects into the TokenRequest storage layer so the node's UID can be fetched, similar to what is done for pod & secret objects.

+### Allowing ServiceAccount tokens to be bound to a Node object

+Similar to how a token can be bound to a Pod or Secret object, we will also extend the TokenRequest API to allow binding directly to Node objects (without needing to bind to a Pod as well).

+This allows users to obtain a token that is tied specifically to the *Node* objects lifecycle, i.e. when the Node object is deleted, the token will be invalidated.

 ### Extending TokenReview to allow cross-checking the embedded Node information with existing Node objects

 The SA authenticator will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.

+To avoid unexpected breaking changes in behaviour, this behaviour will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag `--service-account-validate-node-info` which defaults to 'off'.

 This will involve first checking whether the Node object with the name given in the JWT still exists, and if it does, validating whether the UID of that Node is equal to the UID embedded in the token.

+This behaviour matches that of the existing `pod-garbage-collector-controller`, which will automatically delete Pod objects that are bound to Node's that no longer exist after a period of time.
+With this enabled, tokens will be immediately invalidated rather than waiting until [the 40s grace period](https://github.com/kubernetes/kubernetes/blob/fc786dcd1d2efcc241e0e2392086934f2806555d/pkg/controller/podgc/gc_controller.go#L50-L52) passes.

 This means administrators can **delete node objects to invalidate all JWTs issued that embed that Node's info**.

-To avoid unexpected breaking changes in behaviour, this behaviour will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag which defaults to 'off'.

 ### Including a UUID ([JTI](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7)) on each issued JWT